szali172/Airports-Project/proposal.md

 ## Graph Algorithms

-graph data algorithm 1 (covered): inputs you want it to take in: output you are expecting for it: target big O:
+graph data algorithm 1 (covered): Dijkstra's algorithm inputs you want it to take in: Starting airport output you are expecting for it: target big O:

 graph data algorithm 2 (uncovered):